Perlkonig/grav-plugin-fortune/README.md

 ### Admin Plugin

 If you use the admin plugin, you can install directly through the admin plugin by browsing the `Plugins` tab and clicking on the `Add` button.
-I personally don't use the admin plugin, and I don't know how incorporate things like the command-line interface into it.
+I personally don't use the admin plugin, and I don't know how to incorporate things like the command-line interface into it.
 Pull requests are warmly welcomed.

 ## Configuration